aredridel/recipes/Lemon Beans and Rice.md

 Boil the water, add the rice, salt and spices.
 Drop to very low heat, cook 15 minutes for small-grain rice, 18 for short-grain, 20 for long-grain.
 Remove from the heat and leave covered.
 If you get a slight toasty bottom on the rice, it's perfect, but the goal is firm rice just past al dente.

+Alternatively, [Cumin and Carrot Rice](Sides/Cumin and Carrot Rice.md)  is delicious instead of this simple white rice.

 ## Beans

 - 500g white beans